 Full ingredient notes and quantities can be found in the detailed recipe card below.
 But here is a brief overview of what you can expect;

-Beat the egg whites in a clean, dry bowl until stiff peaks form.
+- Step 1: Beat the egg whites in a clean, dry bowl until stiff peaks form.
 Set aside.

-Beat the butter, caster sugar and lemon zest together until pale.
-Continuing to beat, add the egg yolks, one at a time, until combined.
+- Step 3: Continuing to beat, add the egg yolks, one at a time, until combined.

-Add the milk and self-raising flour and carefully beat on low speed, until combined.
+- Step 4: Add the milk and self-raising flour and carefully beat on low speed, until combined.
 While beating, carefully add the lemon juice, until just combined.

-Gently fold in the beaten egg whites.
+- Step 5: Gently fold in the beaten egg whites.
 Do this slowly and carefully, so as not to knock the air out of the egg whites.
-The batter should nearly double in volume and be foamy, creamy and mostly smooth (a few small lumps are ok).

 Expert tips

 - Room temperature ingredients – make sure the ingredients (butter, eggs, milk, lemon juice) are at room temperature.
-If they’re cold, they will solidify the butter and possibly deflate the egg whites.
+If they’re cold, they will solidify the butter and deflate the egg whites.

 - It’s easier to zest a lemon before juicing, so be sure to zest them first.